Medical Electives for Final-Year Students

 Opportunities for Medical Students

-Students can rest assured that their involvement is fully supported by local in-country programmes: Vine Trust has over 12 years of experience in connecting student volunteers with long-term health partnerships in both Peru and Tanzania.
+Students can rest assured that their involvement is fully supported by local in-country programmes: Vine Trust has over twelve years of experience in connecting student volunteers with long-term health partnerships in both Peru and Tanzania.

 On these expeditions, medical volunteers will engage fully in activities that are mutually beneficial to both the crucial work and support that takes place on the ships and to their own individual and professional development.

-Please note, our partners have requested that spaces on each medical expedition are limited to a maximum of 2 students per trip, so as to ensure that they can provide adequate supervision and guidance.
+Please note, our partners have requested that spaces on each medical expedition are limited to a maximum of two students per trip, so as to ensure that they can provide adequate supervision and guidance.
 We recommend that students complete their applications as soon as possible to avoid disappointment.

 What Will I Do on an Expedition?